How Many Firefighters Die Each Year? Trends

 What is the Leading Cause of Firefighter Fatalities?

-The main cause of firefighter deaths is stress or overexertion, which led to 42 fatalities.
+The main cause of firefighter deaths is stress or overexertion, which led to 48 fatalities in 2025.
 This often includes heart attacks or other health issues that happen during or after tough physical work.
-Struck by an object is the second leading cause, with 9 deaths.
-Other causes include being hit by objects (8 deaths) and getting caught or trapped (4 deaths).
+Vehicle collisions are the second leading cause, with 13 deaths.
+Other causes include being struck by an object (6 deaths), falls (4 deaths), and assaults (3 deaths).
 These numbers show the physical demands and dangers firefighters face, highlighting the need for strong health and safety measures and proper training.

 www.consumershield.com

 The decline in firefighter deaths leading up to 2019 reflects the progress made through stronger safety measures, improved training, and better equipment.
 However, the sharp increase in 2020 and the record peak in 2021 reveal how quickly risks can escalate.
-Although fatalities have fallen again in recent years, the numbers remain a reminder that firefighting is inherently dangerous.
+Although fatalities remain well below the 2021 peak, the rise from 72 deaths in 2024 to 81 in 2025 is a reminder that firefighting is inherently dangerous.
 Departments continue to invest in health, wellness, and modern protective strategies, yet evolving threats demand ongoing vigilance to safeguard those on the front lines.

 Free Case Review